 Before you head into the mountains, there are some areas to keep in mind during your planning and preparation:

 Since it will be dark out, you’ll also need a light source.
-Consider a headlamp for hands-free operation.
+Consider a headlamp (like this one) for hands-free operation.
 The snow will reflect the light far more efficiently than plants or rock will, so you’ll find you don’t need as powerful of light as when you’re hiking at night.
 Remember to bring extra batteries, though.
 Unless the moon is bright, you’ll need that light to get home safely.

 The best time to go to the mountains at night is when you’re invited.
 The mountains will always be there, so don’t force a visit.
 Safety should be your primary concern.
 Make the avalanche forecast to make sure your risk is low.
 For U.S. avalanche forecasts, visit avalanche.org, and for Canada, visit Avalanche Canada.
 In the UK, check out the Scottish Avalanche Information Service website for avalanche forecasts.

 Although there are great adventures to be had in the falling snow, the best nights are the ones with clear skies.
 Even better snowshoeing is on nights with bright moons.
 Plan your trip around the moon phase, moonrise, and moonset.
 Select your location on timeanddate.com to find the best times to be out.
 The moon will appear bigger near the horizon but remember that ridges and peaks may obscure the moon if you’re in a valley.

 Don’t despair if the only clear nights are ones when the moon won’t light the snow.
 If you’re far enough from light pollution, there’s no better time to stargaze.
 Look for the auroras (Borealis or Australis depending on your hemisphere), Milky Way, other constellations, meteor showers, and the International Space Station.
 (If you want to try for a picture, bring your tripod and a lot of patience.)